top of page

 Graving Drydocks

 Graving drydocks, also known as basin drydocks, are vital in the maritime industry.
 They provide a secure, efficient space for ship construction, repair, and maintenance.
 These structures are built into the ground and can be filled with water for vessel entry and exit.
+They are equipped with a dock gate, which can be moved, to accommodate for ship's entry/exit.

 A sub-marine in a grave drydock